Johannesburg train crash

-Accident
+Crash

 At 07:10 local time (05:10 UTC), a passenger train ran into the rear of another at Denver station.
 One person was killed and around 240 were injured, two seriously.
 The trains were a Metro Plus train with 700 people on board, and a Business Express train with 200 people on board.
 The Business Express train was travelling from Pretoria to Park Station, Johannesburg, as was the Metro Plus train.
 The Metro Plus train was stationary at the station.
 The person killed was a security guard on the Metro Plus train.
 The driver of the Business Express train was airlifted to hospital.